SaltySkyPie/Blog-App/deploy/README.md

 If you wish to use database within the container, use `docker-compose-with-db.yml` file instead of `docker-compose.yml`.
 Start/Stop scripts are also provided with the '-db' suffix.

+If you wish to use the all in one solution, use `docker-compose-allinone.yml` file instead of `docker-compose.yml`.
+Start/Stop scripts are also provided with the '-aio' suffix.

 ### Usage

 Open `http://localhost:<port>` in your browser.